stephanlensky/focus-api/README.md

 **Accepts: GET**

 Retrieves information about a single exam.
-As with the above, not all fields will be present for all exams and marking period information will not be included.
+As with the above, different fields may be present for different exams and marking period information will not be included.

 ```javascript
 {